The Safe Hatch Initiative:

 Project Overview

 As a native species on Virginia Key, raccoons play an important role within the barrier island's ecosystem.
-In 2024 however, more than 50% of our endangered loggerhead sea turtle nests on Virginia Key were predated by raccoons.
+In 2024 however, the data from the MORAES Sea Turtle Nesting Program showed that close to 60% of the endangered loggerhead sea turtle nests on Virginia Key were being interfered with by raccoons.
 So what do we do?

-Together, with our project partners Turtl Project and Historic Virginia Key Beach Park, and with assistance from Florida Environmental & Wildlife Management Service (FEMS), MORAES plans to survey, assess, and analyze the raccoon population on Historic Virginia Key, hoping to determine the best methods to increase the number of sea turtles reaching our oceans while considering the effects on the wildlife populations and ecosystem as a whole.
+Together, with our project partners, Turtl Project and Historic Virginia Key Beach Park, and with assistance from Florida Environmental & Wildlife Management Service (FEWMS) and the Miccosukee Indian Reservation, MORAES plans to survey, assess, and analyze the raccoon population on Historic Virginia Key Beach Park to determine what can be done to increase the number of sea turtles reaching our oceans AND ensure all wildlife populations and the ecosystem as a whole is protected.

 _edited.png)